A GNN surrogate to estimate the flow rate through a porous medium

 return graph_data

-We can inspect the obtained graphs.
+We can visualize the obtained graphs.

 graph_data = process_porous_network(data[400])